Temporal Routing in Static Networks: The Schedule Completion Problem: Introduction

-The general study of temporal paths begins with work by \textcite{cooke1966shortest} who study shortest temporal walks with varying travel times. \Textcite{halpern1974shortest} study shortest paths in temporal graphs and introduce what we today call the ``static expansion'' of a temporal graph.
-The term ``temporal network'' was first used by \textcite{kempe2002connectivity}. \Textcite{klobas2023interference} study the problem of finding temporally disjoint walks connecting the given terminal pairs.
+The study of temporal paths begins with work by \textcite{cooke1966shortest} on shortest temporal walks with varying travel times. \Textcite{halpern1974shortest} study shortest paths in temporal graphs and introduce what we today call the static expansion of a temporal graph.
+The term \emph{temporal network} is first used by \textcite{kempe2002connectivity}. \Textcite{klobas2023interference} study the problem of finding temporally vertex disjoint walks connecting the given terminal pairs.
 They show that this problem is $\W[1]$-hard when parameterized by $k$.
-Notably, in their problem each walk needs to connect a predetermined pair of vertices, whereas in our problem it is not fixed which demand is covered by which walk.
+Notably, in their problem, each walk must connect a predetermined pair of vertices, whereas in our problem, it is not fixed which demand is covered by which walk.
 Recent work by \textcite{deligkas2025many} studies a similar problem to the one posed here: Given a temporal graph, can it be exactly covered using $k$ temporal walks?
-Thus, in their work the temporal network is given in its entirety and the walks cannot move on edges that are not demanded in the input.
-In the case of strict travel in directed networks (which is the closest to our setting), they give a polynomial time algorithm.
-Finally, \textcite{bhaskar2025approximability} introduce a train routing problem where a set of trains should be routed on temporal $s$-$t$-paths while maintaining a safe distance, the headway, between each other.
-The concept of headway is a generalization of temporal edge disjointness and also incorporates travel times, whereas in our problem all edges can be traversed in unit time.
-They study approximation algorithms for the problem of minimizing the makespan, that is, the latest arrival time among all trains.
-Another perspective on the $\TEDSC$ problem is as a realization problem, that is, a problem where a temporal graph should be constructed so that it fulfills some property.
+Thus, in their work, the temporal network is given in its entirety and the walks cannot move on edges that are not demanded in the input.
+In the case of strict travel in directed networks (which is the closest to our setting), the authors give a polynomial time algorithm.
+Finally, \textcite{bhaskar2025approximability} introduce a train routing problem in which a set of trains must be routed along temporal $s$-$t$-paths while maintaining a safe distance, the \emph{headway}, between them.
+The concept of headway generalizes temporal edge disjointness and also incorporates travel times, whereas in our problem, all edges can be traversed in unit time.
+They study approximation algorithms for minimizing the makespan (the latest arrival time among all trains).
+Another perspective on the $\TEDSC$ problem is as a realization problem: a problem in which a temporal graph should be constructed so that it satisfies some property.
 In our case, the sought graph would be the union of the temporal walks.
-While there is much ongoing work on temporal realization problems~\cite{erlebach2025recognizing, klobas2025temporal, meusel2025directed}, we believe that none of it covers the problem studied here.
+While there is much ongoing work on temporal realization problems~\cite{erlebach2025recognizing, klobas2025temporal, meusel2025directed}, to the best of our knowledge, none of it covers the problem studied here.